 NOAA contribution to USNIC realigned from NESDIS to NWS.

-The USNIC is a diverse organization of over 50 USN, NOAA, and USCG federal employees, contractors, and active duty servicemembers.
-Today these personnel are working diligently to continue to be the U.S. government’s comprehensive source and recognized authority of global ice and snow products and services.
+USNIC is a diverse organization of approximately 50 USN, NOAA, and USCG federal employees, contractors, and active-duty servicemembers.
+Today the Center’s personnel are working diligently to continue to be the U.S. government’s comprehensive source and recognized authority of global ice and snow products and services.

-In 2018, USNIC disseminated 12,040 routine products for global sea ice edge and marginal ice zone, value added analysis and forecasts, annotated imagery and graphics, and text analysis and forecasts via message traffic, internet, and email.
-An additional 2,793 weekly products supported high-latitude operations and climatological research.
-A further 2,929 tailored special support products were generated for various customers across the U.S. government and U.S. supported research organizations.
+In 2021, USNIC disseminated 13,674 routine products for global sea ice edge and marginal ice zone, value-added analysis and forecasts, annotated imagery and graphics, and text analysis and forecasts via message traffic, internet, and email.
+An additional 4,410 weekly products supported high-latitude operations and climatological research.
+A further 4,559 tailored special support products were generated for various customers across the U.S. government and the U.S. supported research organizations.